azazdeaz/rasa-nlu-trainer/README.md

 - `--port -p` the web app will run here (randomly selected by default)

 ## notes

-- this is a work in progress and i'm looking forward to your feedback :)

 This project was bootstrapped with [Create React App](./CRA_README.md).